Hyogo Cooking Class

 2. Explore the Sake Museum & Enjoy Your First Sip

-Step into the world of Japanese sake.
-You’ll check out the exhibits, learn some cool history, and enjoy your very first tasting—it’s included in the entry fee!
-Feeling curious?
-You can sample extra pours starting at just 100 yen.
-Just pace yourself—we wouldn’t want you wobbling out of the museum!
-Before we head out, you’ll also have time to browse for unique sake souvenirs to take home.
+Step inside and dive into the world of Japanese sake.
+Check out the exhibits, pick up some cool history, and of course—enjoy your very first tasting.
+Yep, it’s included in the entry fee!
+Feeling adventurous?
+Extra pours start at just 100 yen.
+Pace yourself—we don’t want you wobbling out of the museum.
+Before we head out, you’ll have a chance to grab some unique sake souvenirs to take home.

 Head Over to Your Private Sushi Studio